fuermosi777/fuermosi777.github.io/_posts/English/2017-06-21-home-automation-using-siri-and-alexa-and-raspberry-pi.md

 irsend.sendRaw(acPowerRawData, 37, 38);
 ```

 The second parameter is the length, the third one is the HZ.
-It is usually 38KHz for most home devices.
+[It is usually 38 kHz for most home devices](https://en.wikipedia.org/wiki/Consumer_IR).

 ### Integration

-For Siri, change the command of A/C on and off to `$ wget http://ac.local/ac_power`.
+For Siri, change the command of A/C on and off to `curl http://ac.local/ac_power`.

-For Alexa, change the function to:
+For Alexa, change the handler function to:

 ```javascript
 const request = require('request');